"Artist" - a Musician or Group which has been booked for a gig through Encore. "Event" - the period of time when the Artist performs the Booking.

 All details for any Booking agreed verbally must be confirmed in writing with the Artist using the Message feature on the Encore platform.

-A Booking is not agreed until it is formally requested using the “Request to book” button on the Client's Encore enquiry page.
+A Booking is not agreed until it is formally requested using the “Book now” button on the Client's Encore enquiry page.

-If a Booking initiated via the Encore website is agreed in person but not completed via the Encore website, Encore cannot be responsible for any cancellations or issues relating to the Booking, and the Musician Replacement Service does not apply.
+If a Booking initiated via the Encore website is agreed in person but not completed via the Encore website, Encore cannot be responsible for any cancellations or issues relating to the Booking, and no payment or musician replacement guarantees will apply.

 All payments which go through the Encore site (on-site) are transferred using our payments provider, Stripe.
 Stripe has been audited by a PCI-certified auditor and is certified to PCI Service Provider Level 1.
 This is the most stringent level of certification available in the payments industry.